immediatus/metaheuristic-algorithms/evolutionary/README.md

 + **Populations** - represents a collection of individuals where they may be sorted in a population either in ascending or descending order with respect to their fitness.

++ **Genesis** - random creation of an initial pool of binary string genotypes; and random creation of an initial population of individuals.

 **Genegic operators:**

 + **Selection** - define a strategy of selection which usually base the chance of selection of particular individuals on their fitness values or their rank in the population, respectively.